 Yoseph is from Ethiopia but now lives and works in the UK with his wife Mekdes and their son, Nathan.
 Yoseph has taught at higher education institutes in Ethiopia and the UK and has extensive ministry experience at local and national church level.
 He serves as a deacon at Pinner Baptist Church, London, where he also preaches and teaches regularly.
 He describes himself as an unrepentant Chelsea fan.

 Claire works for Christians in Parliament, where she is involved with pastoral ministry among MPs and staff and also manages the events programme.
 She was formerly Internal Communications Director at Save The Children and has completed the Cornhill ministry training programme.
-She serves at Christchurch, Earlsfield, where she leads a home group and chairs the mission committee.
+She serves at Christ Church at All Saints Wandsworth, where she leads a home group and chairs the mission committee.

-Nigel works as Director of Training at the Irish Baptist College.
+Nigel worked as Director of Training at the Irish Baptist College and is now retired.
 He and his family (Carolyn, and grown-up children Hannah and Jonathan) have been involved with Serving In Mission for many years; first through short-term mission work in Kenya and then long-term service in Niger.

 Born to missionary parents in South India, Bennett moved to the UK after his biotechnology doctorate.
 Previously a research scientist in medical diagnostics for seven years, he studied a theology MA and currently teaches Applied Science in higher education and occasionally theology at Irish Baptist College.
 He is married to Anitha and with their children, Rachel and Zach, they serve at Windsor Baptist Church, Belfast.

-Carolyn is a medical doctor and, in addition to UK hospital practice, has worked in several different countries in Africa and Asia, with Médecins sans Frontières and another mission organisation.
-She is married to Phil, a Bible translator, and they joined SIM in 2013, serving in West Africa until 2019, when they returned to the UK.
-Carolyn has been SIM’s international health coordinator since 2018 and currently combines this role with part-time work as a medical adviser for Voluntary Services Overseas.
+Carolyn is a medical doctor and, in addition to UK hospital practice, has worked across several countries in Africa and Asia.
+She is married to Phil, a Bible translator.
+They joined SIM in 2013, based in west Africa until 2019 and now working from the UK, in Royston.
+Carolyn has been SIM’s International Health Coordinator since 2018 and currently combines this role with part-time work as a medical adviser for Voluntary Services Overseas and Thrive Worldwide.